 The cannabis industry is growing in both market size and value.
-It’s currently booming all across the world, and the latest cannabis industry statistics we’ve collected for you provide ample proof.
+It’s currently booming worldwide, and the latest cannabis industry statistics we’ve collected for you provide ample proof.

-However, it’s incredibly hard to measure how much investment goes into this market or the size of the advertising and marketing budgets.
+However, it’s tough to measure how much investment goes into this market or the size of the advertising and marketing budgets.

-What’s more, the fact that cannabis is illegal in so many states indicates that most of the sales revenue comes from the illicit market.
+What’s more, cannabis being illegal in so many states indicates that most of the sales revenue comes from the black market.

 Let’s take a look at where this industry’s been and where it’s headed.